tertle/com.unity.entities/README.md

 ## Changes
 - SystemState.BeforeOnUpdate.Complete() removed to stop sync points in fixed updated.
 Replaced with CompleteWorldDependencySystem.
+- Stop NullReferenceException in ArchetypeWindow.
-- Stop NullReferenceException in ArchetypeWindow when leaving play mode.
+- Stop NullReferenceException in HierarchyWindow.
 - Added a toggle in Preferences -> Entities to stop Closed SubScenes that have been Loaded to no longer bake on changes during play mode.

 # About Entities